-- Polycystic kidney disease: A genetic condition resulting in large cysts in both kidneys that impair their function.
+- Polycystic kidney disease: A genetic condition resulting in large cysts in both kidneys that hinder their work.

-- Acute renal failure (kidney failure): A sudden worsening in kidney function.
+- Acute renal failure (kidney failure): A sudden worsening in how well your kidneys work.
 Dehydration, a blockage in the urinary tract, or kidney damage can cause acute renal failure, which may be reversible.

-- Chronic renal failure: A permanent partial loss of kidney function.
+- Chronic renal failure: A permanent partial loss of how well your kidneys work.
 Diabetes and high blood pressure are the most common causes.

-- End stage renal disease (ESRD): Complete loss of kidney function, usually due to progressive chronic kidney disease.
+- End-stage renal disease (ESRD): Complete loss of kidney strength, usually due to progressive chronic kidney disease.
 People with ESRD require regular dialysis for survival.